Breach Of Court Orders

-If such an order is applied to you, it is important that comply with it fully and liaise with the probation officer or youth offending worker.
+If Breach Of Court Orders applied to you, it is important that comply with it fully and liaise with the probation officer or youth offending worker.
 This means, for example, completing any unpaid work allocated to you and attending all appointments as required.
 A failure to comply can result in a summons being issued for what is known as ‘breach proceedings’.

 If you have been given a Community or Suspended Sentence Order and are accused of breaching it then our specialist team can help.
 We represent youths and adults accused of breaching Youth Offending or Probation Orders.

 In the Youth Court, you may have received either a Referral Order or Youth Rehabilitation Order with or without ‘Intensive Supervision and Surveillance’.
 An adult may receive Community Orders or Suspended Sentence Orders from the Magistrates or Crown Courts.

 The law requires that Breach Of Court Orders are dealt with more severely than the original sentence dictated.
 This may include anything from a fine, unpaid work, an electronically monitored curfew (tag), additional rehabilitation requirements or prison.
 As these orders can remain in place for up to three years, people’s circumstances can change and make compliance more difficult.
 This can result in orders being breached, sometimes on even more than one occasion.
 However, whatever the type of/reasons for the breach and however difficult progress on an order may have been, our experts will do their utmost to achieve the best possible result on your behalf.
 They know that breaches can occur for many reasons and there may be strong arguments to put forward in your defence to try to avoid a custodial sentence following the breach.

 Breaches of Post-Supervision Requirements